apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - ObjectStorage in itself could implement either Swift APIs or Amazon S3 APIs
  - We decided to keep supporting Cassandra for blob storing as an upgrade solution from Cassandra product to Distributed James for existing users.
-This option also makes sense for small data-sets (less than a TB) where storage cost are less of an issue and don't need to be taken into account when reasoning about performance.
+This option also makes sense for small data-sets (typically less than a TB) where storage cost are less of an issue and don't need to be taken into account when reasoning about performance.
  - Proposals such as [HybridBlobStore](0014-blobstore-storage-policies.md) and then [Cassandra BlobStore cache](0025-cassandra-blob-store-cache.md) proposed to leverage Cassandra as a performance